Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

     priority=[                                  # Custom priority in this case for example:
         Priority.STREAK,                        # - we want first of all to catch all watch streak from all streamers Priority.DROPS,                         # - when we don't have anymore watch streak to catch wait until all drops are collected over the streamers
-        Priority.ORDER                          # - when we have all of drops claimed and no watch-streak avaialable use the order priority
+        Priority.ORDER                          # - when we have all of drops claimed and no watch-streak avaialable use the order priority (POINTS_ASCENDING, POINTS_DESCEDING)
     ],
     logger_settings=LoggerSettings(
         save=True,                              # If you want to save logs in a file (suggested)